ALive-research/Slicer-Liver/Docs/architecture/README.md

 ## Authoring

-PlantUML source is plain text — author in Emacs with `plantuml-mode` (already in your config).
-Mermaid via `ob-mermaid` for inline org-mode previews.
+PlantUML source is plain text — author with any text editor.
+Emacs `plantuml-mode` and `ob-mermaid` give inline previews; VS Code, IntelliJ, and others have equivalent plugins.

 Render locally: